Deathmatch (video games)

-Description
+Gameplay

 In a typical first-person shooter (FPS) deathmatch session, players connect individual computers together via a computer network in a peer-to-peer model or a client–server model, either locally or over the Internet.
-Each individual computer generates the first person view that the computer character sees in the virtual world, hence the player sees through the eyes of the computer character.

-Players are able to control their characters and interact with the virtual world by using various controller systems.
-When using a PC, a typical example of a games control system would be the use of a mouse and keyboard combined.
-For example, the movement of the mouse could provide control of the players viewpoint from the character and the mouse buttons may be used for weapon trigger control.
-Certain keys on the keyboard would control movement around the virtual scenery and also often add possible additional functions.
-Games consoles however, use hand held 'control pads' which normally have a number of buttons and joysticks (or 'thumbsticks') which provide the same functions as the mouse and keyboard.
-Players often have the option to communicate with each other during the game by using microphones and speakers, headsets or by 'instant chat' messages if using a PC.

-Every computer or console in the game renders the virtual world and characters in realtime sufficiently fast enough that the number of frames per second makes the visual simulation seem like standard full motion video or better.
-Manufacturers of games consoles use different hardware in their products which means that quality and performance of the games vary.
+Players often have the option to communicate with each other during the game by using microphones and speakers.

 Deathmatches have different rules and goals depending on the game, but an example of a typical FPS-deathmatch session is where every player is versus every other player.
-The game begins with each player being spawned (starting) at random locations—picked from a fixed predefined set.
+The game begins with each player being "spawned" (starting) at random locations—picked from a fixed predefined set.
 Being spawned entails having the score, health, armor and equipment reset to default values which usually is 0 score, full (100%) health, no armour and a basic firearm and a melee weapon.
 After a session has commenced, arbitrary players may join and leave the game on an ad hoc basis.